 NHS England describe, in a legal direction to NHS Digital, what personal data is required to provide and manage the NHS App.
 For example, user registration details and audit data.
 NHS England and NHS Digital are joint controllers for this personal data.

 The table below lists different situations and which organisation(s) control the personal data in each situation.
 In some situations, there is more than one controller.
-To find out more about the information falling within each of the below categories, please see the section "What information we collect about you and how it is used".
+To find out more about the information falling within each of the below categories, see section 5, "What information we collect about you and how it is used".

 |Category of information||Controller(s)||Processor(s)|